Azure/PSRule.Rules.Azure/CONTRIBUTING.md

   Available severities are:
   - `Critical` - A 'must have' if the solution is to be considered 'fit for purpose', secure, well governed and managed inline with the Microsoft Azure [Well-Architected Framework](https://learn.microsoft.com/azure/well-architected/).
   - `Important` - A 'to be considered' within the context of the solution and domain.
-In some cases, can introduce cost or complexity that should be considered as a trade off and explicity documented as a [Key Design Decision](https://learn.microsoft.com/azure/cloud-adoption-framework/decision-guides/).
+    In some cases, can introduce cost or complexity that should be considered as a trade off and explicitly documented as a [Key Design Decision](https://learn.microsoft.com/azure/cloud-adoption-framework/decision-guides/).
   - `Awareness` - A 'good to have' feature, normally reserved for solutions with the highest [non-functional requirements](https://learn.microsoft.com/azure/well-architected/reliability/checklist).

 - `pillar` - A Azure Well-Architected Framework pillar.